 Finding a new pet is an exciting process and knowing what to look for will help you and your new chameleon start off on the right foot.

 It is highly recommended to purchase only captive bred chameleons.
-Many thousands of animals are still imported from the wild each year and they are invariably in poor condition and poor health.
+Many thousands of animals are still imported from the wild each year and they are frequently in poor condition and poor health.
 These wild caught chameleons are difficult to acclimate to captivity and continued importation damages the dwindling wild populations.
-Though they are often cheaper it is worth spending a little extra to support responsible captive breeding programs and get a healthier chameleon.
+Though they are often cheaper, it is worth spending a little extra to support responsible captive breeding programs and get a more healthy chameleon.
 Make sure to ask if the chameleon you are considering is wild caught or captive bred before purchase.
 It is also very important to know exactly what species you are getting so you can provide appropriate care.
 Many chameleons are mislabelled at sale so verify your new purchase with a reputable source if you are at all unsure of the species.

 Chameleons can be purchased from local pet stores, reptile expos and breeders.
 The sponsors at Chameleon Forums have a history of responsible breeding and are invested in their animals' care.
 Regardless of the source, it is important to look for basic signs of health before purchasing your new chameleon.
 A chameleon will hide illness for as long as possible so if they already are showing signs of poor health that means they may be very ill and you should reconsider the purchase.
 It is especially important for a new owner to start with a healthy chameleon as a sick one is more challenging to care for, may need expensive veterinary treatment, and can be a sad and frustrating experience if the chameleon passes away.

 Warning: We strongly recommend only purchasing chameleons that are at least 2-3 months of age.
 Baby chameleons can be extremely fragile and buying a more established animal gives new owners a much better chance at success.
 Most ethical hobbyists and breeders will not sell chameleons that are too young.